PrinciplesDotDev/principles/consistent-code-automatically-enforced.md

 +++
-principle = "Use consistent coding conventions, automatically enforced" description = "Code should be formatted the same way and enforced automatically using tools." category = "Process" tags = ["organization", "strategy"] authors = ["AdamCraven"]
+principle = "Use consistent coding conventions, automatically enforced" summary = "Code should be formatted the same way and enforced automatically using tools." category = "Process" tags = ["organization", "strategy"] authors = ["AdamCraven"]